adamranieri/2105PythonBatch/project1.md

 # Project 1

 ## Expense Reimbursement System
-You are tasked with creting an expense reimbursement system.
+You are tasked with creating an expense reimbursement system.
 For a small company/group.
 This program will allow employees to create reimbursement requests.All Managers can view these requests and approve or deny them.
 When they approve/deny they can optionally leave a message.

 ### key features